3nvy/rw-jwt-auth-example/README.md

 ```

-Initiate the database with the pre-defined models in order to use the local auth service
+Initiate the database with the pre-defined models in order to use the local auth service (If you come from a previous version, please remove your current db file as migrations and db schema have changed dramatically)
 ```terminal
 yarn rw db up
 ```